Mentors-Outreach/mentors-outreach/joinspace.md

   - title: Drop-in audio chat
     content: >
-      Join like-minded people around the world come together to talk, listen and learn from each other in real-time.Join Space
+      Join like-minded people around the world come together to talk, listen and learn from each other in real-time.
     actions:
       - label: Join Space
         url: '#'